Haumea & The Arc of Creation

 Introduction

-At Kealopiko, we have entered a season of Haumea, the great mother who birthed our ʻāina, the abundance of life forms on it, and the stars in the sky that feed them.
-A single design alone will not do justice to this akua, our central female figure whose presence permeates the natural world and who is reborn in each generation (hānau wawā).
-For her, ua kualima ka hana - we have created a series of five designs all honoring various aspects of her ʻano āiwaiwa (wondrous nature).
+From Makahiki 2022, to Makahiki 2023, we celebrated Haumea, the great mother who birthed our ʻāina, the abundance of life forms on it, and the stars in the sky that feed them.
+A single design alone does not do justice to this akua, our central female figure whose presence permeates the natural world and who is reborn in each generation (hānau wawā).
+For her, ua kualima ka hana - we created a series of five designs all honoring various aspects of her ʻano āiwaiwa (wondrous nature).

 It is customary to begin with moʻokūʻauhau (genealogy), which was also the inspiration that sparked the research that led to this first design.
 It was a kanikau, a lamentation that included part of the Welaahilani moʻokūʻauhau.
 This mele clearly outlined a series of unions that Haumea had with six different moʻopuna (grandsons).
 In each case, she assumed a different form and took on a new name.
 We were fascinated by her actions and sought to learn more about her story and the significance of this series of piʻo (close relative) matings.
 The first design was then born: Haumea I. - Nā Moʻopuna.